-Charles Urdy, 82, met his first wife at Charlie’s Playhouse, a now-shuttered club on E. 11th Street in Austin.
+Charles Urdy, 82, met his first wife at Charlie’s Playhouse, a now-shuttered club on East 11th Street in Austin.

-“I think that Charlie’s Playhouse came along at a very unique time in Austin’s history,” said Urdy.
+“I think that Charlie’s Playhouse came along at a very unique time in Austin’s history,” Urdy said.

 In 1956, the University of Texas welcomed its first black students.
 Just four years earlier, the fire station across the street from Charlie’s Playhouse became home to Austin’s first black firefighters.